lightbend/fdp-sample-applications/README.md

 2. Chose to run the Cassandra automatically during start-up

+3. Download the latest version of CQLSH (use PIP)

 3. Run the setup cql scripts to create the schema and populate the weather stations table.
 On the command line start a `cqlsh` shell:

 ```
     cd c:/path/to/killrweather
     c:/pat/to/cassandara/bin/cqlsh
+    [cassandra-dir]/bin/cqlsh
 ```

 ### In CQL Shell: